Tyler-Washington888/Meta-Minds/README.md

 - RESTful JSON API built with Ruby on Rails with full CRUD
 - Full CRUD interactive front end built with React
-- Forms to input new posts and comments
+- Form to input new posts and update posts
-- Display all user posts and comments
+- Display all user posts
 - Implement Auth for users
 - Fully responsive styling with two media queries
 - Clean, organized, and structured code